0-45930-2q940-321/quiz-app/README.md

 #### The players name and score will show in the Highscore page.
 #### The Highscore page will only have at max 5 scores.
 If it exceeds the ammount it will pop the last score entered before shifting a players score in the highscore array.

+A cool animation will play if you wait a bit in Start/Home page!

 https://94r0372189547389.github.io/quiz-app/